erezpeter/Feature_Partition/README.md

 🧑‍💻 **Erez Peterfreund, Ofir Lindenbaum, Yuval Kluger, Boris Landa**

-> ⚠️ **Note (August 1, 2025):** This repository is a partial release.
+> ⚠️ **Note (July 25, 2025):** This repository is a partial release.
 We are in the process of uploading the remaining notebooks and full experimental setup.
-Everything will be available by **August 8, 2025**.
+Everything will be available by **August 1, 2025**.

 📄 Read the full paper:
 https://openreview.net/forum?id=6CwO5nVvku